-At CPSN, we understand that the NDIS can be extremely confusing to navigate - it has its own language with acronyms and confusing terminology.
-To help, we've taken some of the common jargon found in NDIS plans and explained what it actually means – no translation required.
-Whether you’re just starting your NDIS journey or you’re deep into your plan, this guide breaks down the lingo into plain language.
+At CPSN, we understand that the NDIS can sometimes be a little confusing to navigate as it has its own language with certain very specific acronyms and terminology.
+To help, we've taken some of the common jargon found in NDIS plans and explained what they actually mean – no translation required.
+Whether you’re just starting your NDIS journey or you’re deep into your plan, this guide breaks down the "lingo" into plain language.

-The first NDIS speak you will need to learn is the terms in your plan.
+The first NDIS interpretation you will need to learn about are the terms in your plan.

 In a typical NDIS plan, there are three (3) funding types: Core Supports, Capacity Building Supports and Capital Supports: